JanMuench/Tutorial_Patch-clamp_data/README.md

 	which means the each coloumn of the rate matrix needs to be sum to zero.
 This happens in the following function `assign_diagonal_elements(rates, M_states, numeric_precision);`.

-	To change the topology of the kinetic scheme from a 4 state to 5 state kinetic scheme with a loop structure, we change the function (and rename it)
+	To change the topology of the kinetic scheme from a 4-state to a 5-state kinetic scheme with a loop structure, we change the function (and rename it):
 	```Stan
 	matrix assign_param_to_rate_matrix_CCO_CO(vector theta, int M_states)
 	{